bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the minimum value of a list, after mapping each element to a value using the provided function.
+### Returns the minimum value of a list, after mapping each element to a value using the provided function

 -   Use `map()` with `fn` to map each element to a value using the provided function.
 -   Use `min()` to return the minimum value.

 ```py
 def min_by(lst, fn):